Bcowing/DirtOS/README.md

 <b>NODEJS</b> - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.
 Consequently, Node.js represents a "JavaScript everywhere" paradigm, unifying web-application development around a single programming language, rather than different languages for server- and client-side scripts.

  # Reporting Tutorial
- Instructions on how to build a report using dirt
+ Instructions on how to build a report using DirtOS